 On Friday and Saturday nights a band played, usually the same band on both nights.
 The bands would take what came in at the door, but as the weeks wore on, getting my Fan District nightlife friends to venture into Henrico County grew more difficult.
 As the take at the door shriveled, from one week to the next, I gradually ran through the established acts I could easily persuade to give the Underdog Room a try.

-After three months of it, I came to my senses.
 Leaving Palookaville on good terms, I limped back to the Fan.
 It had been fun working with the comedians and musicians in such an off-the-wall situation.
-And, getting to know Piggy, to the extent that I did, was like living in a low-budget film noir picture from 60 years ago.
+And, getting to know Piggy, to the extent that I did, was like living in a low-budget film noir picture from the late-1940s.